 - Queen Anne's Lace

-If you have flowers from a florist or corner store, submerge and soak them in water for 20 minutes before beginning the drying process.
+If you have flowers from a florist or corner store, freshly trim the ends of the stems and submerge the stems and allow them to soak in water for 20 minutes before beginning the drying process.
 This will help remove any preservative that has been added.

-Allow the flowers to dry completely before proceeding.
+Remove from water and allow the flowers to air dry completely or pat dry before proceeding.

 Follow the same steps for horizontal placement.
 Just remember, you will need a deeper box so the thicker blossom head can be completely covered.
-Add the borax mixture in thin layers so that it reaches each petal.
+Add the borax mixture in thin layers so that it reaches all the surfaces of each petal.

 Remove the flowers from the box when dry.
 Gently brush or blow away the borax mixture that may cling to the petals.
 Use the dried flowers for crafts or home decorations.

-Once you've master drying flowers with borax, you may want to try your hand at other laundry room borax crafts:
+Once you've mastered drying flowers with borax, you may want to try your hand at other laundry room borax crafts: